Undergraduate Outreach Initiative Planned for CAA in Chicago

 Chaired by Sara Orel, a member of CUR and Professor of Art and Art History at Truman State University, this panel session will feature students giving short presentations about their ambitious research, followed by a discussion with the students and their mentors sharing their different perspectives on the Undergraduate Research process.

-Undergraduate Research Poster Session (See the CFP here)
+Undergraduate Research Poster Session (FREE on the Lower Level)

 Chaired by Alexa Sand, Director of CUR’s Arts and Humanities Division, and Professor of Art History at Utah State University, this poster session will feature Undergraduate Research in art history, visual arts, and design.
 It provides an interactive forum for undergraduate researchers to present their work to others at the conference through an informative poster format.
 It also offers an opportunity for conference attendees to engage the students and their mentors on questions about the UR mentoring relationship, models of and best-practices for becoming more active as UR mentors, ways to integrate student voices more thoroughly into CAA’s professional environment, and other topics of interest.